Dingy Harry is now going to respond to Bush's speech in Iraq.

 I liked it.

-Uh and I I didn't do anything else while I was watching it.
+I watched the whole thing and I was riveted to the seat and I didn't do anything else while I was watching it.

 And I was taken aback.

-But I can't, I can't I just know there are people haven't seen it.
+I just know there are people who haven't seen it.

-I'm not I'm not gonna blow you did you watch it last night?
+Did you watch it last night?

-Oh, you haven't seen your T vote.
+Oh, you haven't seen your TV.

-All right, well, see, I'm not gonna tell you anything that happens then because it's just gonna you you uh it would destroy I I'll tell you what, I'll talk about it on Wednesday.
+All right, well, see, I'm not going to tell you anything that happens then because it's just going to, it would destroy.

 Remind me on Wednesday, okay?

-Because I just don't want to destroy it for people, and I and I don't want to even set up positive or negative expectations.
+And I don't want to even set up positive or negative expectations.

-You gotta watch this in your own aura.
+You've got to watch this in your own aura.

 Why can't they do anything right?

-Why did they mismanage the port deal?
+Why did they mismanage the pork deal?

-Why why are they tone deaf?
+Why are they tone deaf?

-Like Chief of Staff Andy Card, many of the president's Top aides have been by his side nonstop for more than five years, not including the first campaign, the recount, and transition.
+Like Chief of Staff Andy Card, many of the president's top aides have been by his side non-stop for more than five years, not including the first campaign, the recount and transition.

 This is a White House, according to insiders, that is physically and emotionally exhausted, battered by scandal, and drained by political setbacks.

-And these scandals and political setbacks are largely the creation of the drive by media.
+And these scandals and political setbacks are largely the creation of the drive-by media.

 I guess nobody cares because it's just white people that got killed and wiped out.

-I guess that nobody cares.
+I guess nobody cares.

 President obviously doesn't care about white people.